daaangdennis/CSCE435_Project_2024/Report.md

 - For MPI programs, include MPI calls you will use to coordinate between processes

   - Bitonic Sort (Dennis Dang):

+    ```
+    Initialize MPI

+    If rank == MASTER:
+      Generate data and split the data among the number of processors using MPI_Scatter

+    if rank % 2 == 0
+      Locally sort data into ascending order using any standard sorting algorithm
+    else: // rank % 2 != 0
+      Locally sort data into descending order using any standard sorting algorithm

+    Perform bitonic merging between processors using MPI_Send and MPI_Recv
+    Gather sorted data to the Master process using MPI_Gather

+    Finalize MPI
+    ```

   - Sample Sort (Sam Zhang):

     ```